BushraYusufkhan/My-Master-s-Thesis-Project/README.md

 ```
 And for the long reads Also I used the same logic (same script) to extract chimeric reads and divide them into clusters.
 And then later visulaized each cluster on IGV.

 However, there was a problem with Akagi's samples.
 It was whole-exome sequencing data, so it is a heavy dataset.
 There are also other reads exactly at the same location of human-HPV chimeric reads.
 Some are human-human chimeric reads, some are not even chimeric.
 So, when I extracted them with samtools piping.
 Some of the human-chimeric reads were not geting extracted.
 After extraction of the chimeric reads clusters, for the actual coverage I visualised every cluster, but in the original BAM file.
-In conclusion chimeric reads extraction with samtools and awk piping might not be able to do the job for WGS data.
+In conclusion chimeric reads extraction with samtools and awk piping might not be able to do the job for heavy WGS data.
+I did not have time to work on another script for this.

 #### Calculate mean coverage of Human breakpoints of HPV-enriched Illumina short reads and PacBio-CLR data:
 ```